 Also of interest is that New Albany has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, New Albany does not have a public transit system used by locals to get to and from work.
+New Albany is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in New Albany in 2010 was $78,875, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $315,500 for a family of four.